dav-ell/llm-assistant/README.md

 python main.py
 ```

-The first time you run on a Mac, you will need to go to System Settings -> Privacy and Security -> Accessibility and enable accessibility for Terminal/VSCode/wherever you ran the command.
-You will also need to go to System Settings -> Privacy and Security -> Input Monitoring and enable it in order to use Ctrl+Cmd+Shift+O to open the hotbar.
+The first time you run on a Mac, you will need to:

+1. Go to System Settings -> Privacy and Security -> Accessibility and enable accessibility for Terminal/VSCode/wherever you ran the command.
+2. Go to System Settings -> Privacy and Security -> Input Monitoring and enable it in order to use Ctrl+Cmd+Shift+O to open the hotbar.